 One, done: Browns fire Kitchens after disappointing season

-BEREA, Ohio (AP) -- The Cleveland Browns have fired coach Freddie Kitchens after a disheartening season that didn't come close to meeting expectations.
+Kitchens, who famously crowed “if you don't wear brown and orange, you don't matter” at his introductory news conference less than a year ago, was fired Sunday night by the Cleveland Browns following a season in which he failed to lead a talented team to a .500 record — let alone the playoffs.

-Kitchens was let go Sunday night, just hours after the Browns were beaten by the lowly Cincinnati Bengals (2-14) to finish 6-10 and miss the playoffs for the 17th straight year.
+Kitchens was dismissed shortly after the Browns returned to team headquarters following a 33-23 loss to the lowly Cincinnati Bengals (2-14), who ended Cleveland's disheartening season and an inglorious 16-game run for the former running backs coach who was hoping for more time.

-Earlier, Kitchens held out hope he would be back for a second season, saying after the 33-23 loss in Cincinnati, ''I'm going to show up tomorrow (Monday) and do my job.''
+The Browns (6-10) didn't come close to meeting expectations.
+Neither did Kitchens.

-But owners Dee and Jimmy Haslam decided one season was enough and parted ways with Kitchens, who was a surprising hire a year ago because he had no previous head coaching experience.
-His successful eight-game stretch as the team's offensive coordinator to end 2018 had sent his stock soaring.
+Owners Dee and Jimmy Haslam decided one season was enough for Kitchens and parted ways with the 45-year-old, who is the ninth coach fired by the Browns since 1999.
+Kitchens was a surprising hire a year ago.
+He had no previous head coaching experience, but his successful eight-game stretch as the team's offensive coordinator and relationship with quarterback Baker Mayfield sent his stock soaring.

-Kitchens was plagued by numerous mistakes in his rookie season, with game management and an inability to get Cleveland's offense rolling among his most notable flaws.
+But Mayfield regressed in his second season and Kitchens was plagued by numerous mistakes as a rookie season coach with game management and an inability to get Cleveland's offense rolling among his most notable flaws.

 Kitchens is the fifth coach fired since 2012 by the Haslams, who have shown little patience in a failed attempt to resurrect one of the league's proudest franchises.